Scott-Guinn/where-is-the-rum/README.md

       ― Robert Greene and Jack Sparrow

 ## Closing and Call to Action ##
   > Not all who wander are lost.
-Follow the compass and you'll ask yourself where-is-the-rum? no longer!
+Follow the compass and you'll ask yourself "Where-is-the-rum?" no longer!